shaunuk/picar/README.md

 I then attached a PP3 battery clip and 6xAA pack with a PP3 connector on it.
 Check if your battery and ESC are up to powering the car in order to avoid having to go down the extra battery route.
-I've also used a 26w header socket to attach to the raspberry PI GPIO lines; I like this method as it means it's hard to mi-wire when re-connecting.
+I've also used a 26w header socket to attach to the raspberry PI GPIO lines; I like this method as it means it's hard to mi-wire when re-connecting plus you can quicly remove you Pi as required.

 You can see here how I've packaged everything up in the car.
 ![](https://github.com/lawsonkeith/Pi-Rc-Car/raw/master/media/DSC_0219.jpg)